djbrieck/brieckspro/content/posts/Open-In-Browser-project/index.md

 > *“Why keep separate bookmarks for Chrome, Firefox, and Safari?
 Let’s just make one link that does it all.”*

 I’ve been there as [Brave Browser](https://brave.com/) user.
 Any time I want to watch a video on Netflix or watch a training video on Udemy or watch something on Disney+.
-I end up have to recall which browser each of those works with.
-This required me to manage three different sets bookmarks in each browser, and then remember to go open that browser and start the watching process.
-This OpenInBrowser allows me to put all my bookmarks in the browser I use everyday all day and then leave it up to this program to manage open the correct browser for pages that need a specific browser to function correctly.
+I end up have to recall which browser each of those links works with, I know one thing it does not work in Brave.
+This required me to manage three different sets bookmarks in each browser, and then remember to go open that browser and hopefully find the link I was looking for.
+OpenInBrowser allows me to put all my bookmarks in the browser I use everyday all leave it up to this program to manage opening the correct browser for pages that need a specific browser.

 Enter **[OpenInBrowser](https://github.com/yourusername/open-in-browser)** – a tiny open‑source project that turns any URL into a *single* clickable link which forces a specific browser to open it.
 No more juggling bookmarks; no more “which browser is this?” confusion.